jsorrell/CarpetSkyAdditions/README.md

 Usage of these is encouraged.
 Sometimes extended grinding or AFK sessions will be required for progression.
 Unless SkyBlock world generation is chosen or features are specifically enabled, the mod will do nothing.
-This means in Single Player, SkyBlock and Non-SkyBlock worlds can be switch between easily without restarting the client.
+This means in Single Player, SkyBlock and Non-SkyBlock worlds can be switched between easily without restarting the client.

 ## Installation